 2) Implementing / Delivering: Ability to read or hear instructional material, ideas, concepts, or facts presented by others in ways that are clear and appropriate for the intended learner with accuracy and understanding.

-3) Evaluating / Measuring Student Learning: Ability to assess student work samples in an accurate manner.
+3) Evaluating / Measuring Student Learning: Ability to assess student work samples accurately.

 4) Using Resources / Collaborating: Ability to access, visualize, evaluate, and apply appropriate resources to meet learning objectives.